Jmion/aviation-co2-impact/README.md

   * Is there significant difference in CO2 emissions between different airlines?
   * ~~Are airplanes usually on time?
 Does this have an impact on CO2 emissions?~~
   * **Is there a significant difference in CO2 emissions between different countries ?**
-  * **As swiss travellers, is there better destination according to the CO2 emissions ?**
+  * **Are there better destinations for a Swiss traveller according to the CO2 emissions per kilometer ?**

 ## Datasets